 Christmas – the most wonderful time of the year!
 Fun and laughter, treats and presents, family and friends – whats not to love?

-Although Christmas is a time of joy, that’s not always the case for our furry friends.
+This is not always the case for our furry friends.
 Here are some tips we recommend following to help your loved ones enjoy this time of year:

 - Watch your pets diet.
 Chocolate, salt, alcohol, coffee, turkey/chicken bones should all be kept out of your pets diet.
 Leftovers should also be avoided – they may make your pets drool, but they can have some costly side-effects including vomiting and diarrhoea – which can end up with a trip to the vets.

 - Create a ‘safe space’ for your pet.
 Christmas means lots of visitors and generally a busy, noisy environment; which can upset your pet.
 Allowing your dog access to a quite room or kennel means they can escape the mayhem.